-The resulting analysis indicates that, when considering only emissions associated with domestic consumption and production, selection of the No Leasing scenario results in only very slightly higher GHG emissions than would be emitted under the Leasing scenario.
-When the analysis is expanded to consider emissions from foreign energy markets, BOEM finds the No Leasing scenario results in fewer global GHG emissions.
+The resulting analysis indicates that, when considering only emissions associated with domestic consumption and production, selection of the No Leasing scenario results in slightly lower GHG emissions than would be emitted under the Leasing scenario.
+When the analysis is expanded to also consider emissions from foreign energy markets, BOEM finds the No Leasing scenario still results in fewer GHG emissions.
 After estimating GHG emissions, BOEM then monetizes the social costs of those GHG emissions to estimate the Leasing scenario's incremental social cost of greenhouse gas emissions relative to the No Leasing scenario.